pragipmr/server/Instructions/Labs/LAB_05_Implementing_Azure_File_Sync.md

 ### Task 3: Deploy Storage Sync Service and a File Sync group

 1. On **SEA-CL1**, use the Azure portal to create an Azure File Sync resource named **FileSync1**.
-Use the same region as you used when deploying the storage account.
+Use the same region and Resource Group as you used when deploying the storage account.

     >**Note:** Deploying File Sync creates a Storage Sync Service resource.